-- (1) The construction of or alteration, addition, or renovation to a retirement home must meet the requirements set forth in ARM 37.106.302. - (2) A retirement home must be inspected and certified on an annual basis for compliance with the local and state fire codes by the fire authority.
+- (1) The construction of or alteration, addition, or renovation to a retirement home must: - (a) meet all applicable local and state building and fire codes; - (b) be approved in writing by the building authority; and - (c) be approved in writing by the fire authority. - (2) A retirement home must be inspected and certified on an annual basis for compliance with the local and state fire codes by the fire authority.
 A retirement home must maintain a record of such inspection and certification for at least one year following the date of the inspection.